girlscript/winter-of-contributing/Web_Development/Javascript/JSON/JSON.md

 The most common use of JSON is  data exchange in web application like sending  data from the servers to the client, so data can be used in a web page.

-It is language independent format i.e. it is supportedby many programming languages like C, C++, C#, Java, JavaScript.
+It is language independent format i.e. it is supported by many programming languages like C, C++, C#, Java, JavaScript.
 The file names for JSON use the extension **.json**.

 Most APIs use JSON for data exchange.